 Stakeholder Collaboration: Collaboration with NGOs, government bodies, and industry groups can enhance transparency and accountability in supply chains.
 These partnerships can help establish best practices, share resources, and amplify impact.

-Consumer Engagement: Educating consumers about the of sustainable supply chains and providing transparency about product origins and sustainability credentials can drive consumer demand for responsible products, companies to maintain high standards.
+Consumer Engagement: Educating consumers about the importance of sustainable supply chains and providing transparency about product origins and sustainability credentials can drive consumer demand for responsible products, incentivizing companies to maintain high standards.

 author avatar